 Do you often find yourself unhappy with a situation in your life but don’t know how to change it?
 Or do you even think that you cannot change it at all?
 If you know what I mean then you might suffer from the so-called “learned helplessness”.
 This term was invented by Martin Seligman and describes the state of mind in which a person has unlearned to trust his/her own power to transform something in his/her life or reach a goal.
 People might constantly find themselves in the “role of the victim” and feel like everything just happens to them and they are too powerless to change anything, so they assume that their only option is to suffer.

 I know, this sounds super dramatic, but don’t worry!
-If you feel as if you identify with that, then this blog will help you to get out of the “role of the victim” and right into the strong, independent women that you want to be!
-It might take a little practice, but once you learn how to reach one goal or change one little thing, you will enrol the process of change and achieve even more and more over time.
+If you feel as if you identify with that, then this blog will help you to get out of the “role of the victim” and right into the strong, independent woman that you want to be!
+It might take a little practice, but once you learn how to reach one goal or change one little thing, you will enroll in the process of change and achieve even more and more over time.

 Before you can start to change your outer world, let’s first start with your inner one!
-I want you to look at your current situation and analyse why you find yourself here, what led to it and why you want to change it.
+I want you to look at your current situation and analyze why you find yourself here, what led to it, and why you want to change it.

-Now ask yourself why you haven’t changed it yet or why do you feel like it’s impossible.
+Now ask yourself why you haven’t changed it yet or why you feel like it’s impossible.